 “Deposit” means the placement of Waste Rock, tailings or other materials on land or in Water;

-“Diffuser” or “Meliadine Lake Effluent Diffuser” means an Effluent discharge pipeline within a Water body designed to discharge and enhance mixing of Effluent in the Receiving Environment, as described in the Water Management Plan, dated August 2020;
+“Diffuser” or “Meliadine Lake Effluent Diffuser” means an Effluent discharge pipeline within a Water body designed to discharge and enhance mixing of Effluent in the Receiving Environment, as described in the Water Management Plan;

 “Discharge” means the release of any Water or Waste to the Receiving Environment;

-“Dissolved Metals” means the suite of metals referred to in the Water Management Plan, dated August 2020, and in Group 2 of Table 1 – Monitoring Groups located in Schedule I of this Licence.
+“Dissolved Metals” means the suite of metals referred to in the Water Management Plan, and in Group 2 of Table 1 – Monitoring Groups located in Schedule I of this Licence.
 Dissolved metals shall be analyzed on a filtered sample;

 “Effluent” means treated or untreated liquid Waste material that is discharged into the environment from a site Water management facility, such as a settling pond, tankfarm or a treatment plant;

-“Emulsion Plant” means a facility designed for manufacturing of emulsion-based explosives, as indicated in the Explosives Management Plan, dated March 2021;
+“Emulsion Plant” means a facility designed for manufacturing of emulsion-based explosives, as indicated in the Explosives Management Plan;

 “Engineer” means a professional engineer registered to practice in Nunavut in accordance with the Consolidation of Engineers and Geoscientists Act S. Nu 2008, c.2 and the Engineering and Geoscience Professions Act S.N.W.T.
 2006, c.16 Amended by S.N.W.T.
 2009, c.12;